chef/chef-workstation/docs-chef-io/content/workstation/chef-workstation-app.md

 ### Linking repositories

-The Repositories view lets you to choose folders in your computer that represent the chef-repo's you need to work on.
-The cookbooks present in each of these repositories will be listed in the dashboard's Cookbooks view.
+The 'Chef Repositories' view lets you to choose folders in your computer that represent the chef-repo's you need to work on.
+Click 'Add New' to select a chef-repo folder.
+The cookbooks present in each of these repositories will be listed in the dashboard's 'Cookbooks' view.
 The linked chef-repo's are persisted so you only need to add them once in the cookbook management dashboard.
 The repository name displayed in the dashboard is the same as the folder name.

 ### Accessing cookbook actions

-At present, the Cookbooks view (or the Activity view) lets you upload the selected cookbooks to the configured Chef Infra Server.
+At present, the 'Cookbooks' view lets you upload the selected cookbooks to the configured Chef Infra Server.
 To upload a cookbook, click the 'Upload' button corresponding to the cookbook.

-If you want to upload multiple cookbooks at a time, select the cookbooks and click the 'Upload All' button.
+{{< note >}}

+There is a known limitation where the profile settings in `~/.chef/credentials` are not parsed correctly, causing a request signing error to show up when you upload a cookbook.
+To overcome this issue, please copy your knife `config.rb` to `~/.chef`.
+This is a temporary workaround and a proper fix will be introduced soon.

+{{< /note >}}

 ## Disabling Automatic Update Checks